jkjitendra/Blog_App/README.md

 The **Blog App** is a full-stack web application that allows users to **create, read, update, and delete** blog posts with **user authentication, role-based access control (RBAC), real-time reactions, comments, and payment processing**.

-This application integrates **third-party authentication (Google, Facebook, etc.), Single Sign-On (SSO), and Vault-based secret management** for enhanced security.
+This application integrates **third-party authentication (Google, GitHub, etc.), Single Sign-On (SSO), and Vault-based secret management** for enhanced security.
 Additionally, users can subscribe to premium content through **integrated payment processing**.

 ## 🚀 Features